-Smithy finished the war - like many pilots with frayed nerves - as an instructor.
+Smithy finished the war (like many survivors with frayed nerves) as an instructor.
 He also earned the nick-name "King Dick" for his pursuits on and off the airbase.31

 One of his fellow instructors recalled ‘He enjoyed life to the full and he enjoyed especially the company of young ladies’

 King Dick was without doubt the fastest worker.. we were billeted at a hotel where 2 girls were resident..
 He amazed us all by sampling the bed-worthiness of both within a couple of days.
 At the same time he was having an affair with an Italian violinist playing in the orchestra up in London.
 He just seemed to hypnotise women.32

 After the war Smithy tried unsuccessfully to enter an air race to Australian in a Blackburn Kangaroo.
 The GBP 10,000 prize was won by 2 other Smiths, Ross and Keith in their Vickers Vimy.